 It’s not enough to build great products; today’s businesses need to develop the right informational tools to compete in the marketplace.
 The promise of a robust customer education program builds trust and confidence in your company by:

 - Showing customers around your product to see if it will work for them.
 Think product demos and free trials.
 If a customer signs on, they will already be familiar with the basics of your product and will be ready to hit the ground running.

 - Identifying common industry challenges and showing how your product can solve them.
 Many customers will do their research even before they’re in the funnel.
 Having accessible case studies, blogs, or podcasts can position you as the market leader in solving their problems.

 Customer onboarding might be the most crucial time in your customer education program.
 Onboarding is the time to help new users learn to use the product independently and start securing those all-important early wins.

-For smaller companies with high-touch customers, the first 3-4 weeks typically involve a lot of hand-holding to get the customer up and running with a product.
+For smaller companies with high-touch customers, the first 3 to 4 weeks are to get the customer up and running with a product.
 Larger-scale companies might opt for a university or academy model so new customers can get an extensive process with less human effort.
 Using certifications and courses helps monitor product adoption and quickly address customer problems.

 Your customer education program should extend beyond onboarding, as you want customers to become experts in your offering.
-Customers that develop true mastery with your product are likely to embed it in their process, renew, invest in upsells, and refer your product to others.
+Customers who develop true mastery of your product will likely become advocates and recommend your product to others.

 Encourage continued growth by: